-Wood Lake - Echo is a blue-collar town, with 37.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Wood Lake - Echo, you'll notice that it is more blue-collar than most other communities in America.
+37.35% of Wood Lake - Echo’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Wood Lake - Echo is a town of sales and office workers, managers, and service providers.
 There are especially a lot of people living in Wood Lake - Echo who work in management occupations (12.51%), office and administrative support (11.51%), and sales jobs (7.98%).

-The citizens of Wood Lake - Echo are slightly less educated than the national average of 21.84% for the average city or town: 16.46% of adults in Wood Lake - Echo have a bachelor's degree or advanced degree
+The percentage of adults in Wood Lake - Echo with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.46% of adults in Wood Lake - Echo have a bachelor's degree or advanced degree.

 The per capita income in Wood Lake - Echo in 2022 was $37,282, which is middle income relative to Minnesota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $149,128 for a family of four.
 However, Wood Lake - Echo contains both very wealthy and poor people as well.